-12.7 Path Too Long Exception Error in the Enforcer Log
+12.7 Path Too Long Exception Error in the Standard Policy Log

-The Enforcer gives a PathTooLongException error if a specified path, filename, or both are too long.
-The Enforcer cannot move the file during a policy run if this error occurs.
-For information, see Section 4.13, "Filename Path Length," on page 43.
+The Standard Policy engine gives a PathTooLongException error if a specified path, filename, or both are too long.
+It cannot move the file during a policy run if this error occurs.
+For information, see Section 4.14, "Filename Path Length," on page 47.